punktDe/archivist/Readme.md

 Especially the backend trees are getting slow and confusing.
 This package automatically sorts this nodes in a configured and automatically created hierarchy.

-This package is inspired by the package [Sitegeist Critical Mass](https://github.com/sitegeist/Sitegeist.CriticalMass), but build for the new react UI, with extended feature set and fully tested.

 ## Configuration

 You can configure the behavior differently for every triggering node type.
 The configuration options